 Let’s start with some sad but significant facts, as you are potentially reading this because you feel like you are under bad leadership and you are not alone, here are some scary numbers:

-- 44% of employees report to have been either emotionally or physically abused by a current or previous boss.
+44% of employees report having been either emotionally or physically abused by a current or previous boss.

 When we chose to write this article, as a company we had no idea that the magnitude of this issue was so severe.
 So, we’ve decided to contribute our bit to good working people, to allow them to spot the signs then go from Authority to Authoritarian behavior and where the line is crossed and you should not stand for it as a worker, a human being and in this day of modern living.